 - Located approximately 26 km to the east of Our Liteni

-- historically Western Moldavia/Moldova
+- historically Western Moldavia

 - formerly named Liteny and Litenimare